BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### PROC and JCL inclusions

-Consider also using a JES include, where an included member name includes the destination name, and the member itself resides in a library at the Destination site.
+It might be usefui to consider using a JES include, where an included member name includes the destination name, and the member itself resides in a library at the Destination site.
 The member may reside in a PROC library, or a library named by your JCLLIB ORDER statement.
 For Example:

     //*==================================================================*
     // JCLLIB  ORDER=(MY.REMOTE.JCL)